Ergosterol: Role in fungi

 Ergosterol (ergosta-5,7,22-trien-3β-ol) is a sterol found in fungi, and named after ergot, the common name of members of the fungal genus Claviceps from which ergosterol was first isolated.
 Ergosterol is a component of yeast and other fungal cell membranes, serving many of the same functions that cholesterol serves in animal cells.

 Its specificity in higher fungi is thought to be related to the climatic instabilities (highly varying humidity and moisture conditions) encountered by these organisms in their typical ecological niches (plant and animal surfaces, soil).
 Thus, despite the added energy requirements of ergosterol synthesis (if compared to cholesterol), ergosterol is thought to have evolved as a nearly ubiquitous, evolutionarily advantageous fungal alternative to cholesterol.
 This advantage could be linked to the presence of two conjugated double bonds in the structure (B-ring) of ergosterol giving it antioxidant properties.
 Additionally, the structure of ergosterol appears to have been finely tuned towards optimal interaction with saturated lipids.

+Biosynthesis

+The immediate precursor of ergosterol in yeasts is ergosta-5,7,22,24(28)-tetraen-3β-ol.
+One of its double bonds is reduced by the enzyme Δ24(24^{1})-sterol reductase, which uses nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.